socpriya/Socrates-blog/_posts/blogs/2018-01-29-expose-ML-model-as-REST-API.md

 &nbsp;&nbsp;&nbsp;![FlaskBrowser1]({{ site.baseurl }}/assets/img/browser-2.png)

 {: .text-justify}
 **Voila!** The predicted class of Iris will appear on the screen as above.
-Play around by changing the values of features in URLs query string.
+Play around by changing the values of features in the URL query string.

 {: .text-justify}
-Now that you understood about how a machine learning model can be created, persisted onto a disk, loaded from disk, and extract features from browser request and use the model to predict, using those features.
+Now that you understand how a machine learning model can be created, persisted onto a disk, loaded from disk, can extract features from a browser request, and can use the model to predict the class using those features.

 {: .text-justify}
 This application can be extended with fancy UI containing `form` element, dropdown boxes, submit button, etc..